 Mini Movers Studio Director & Instructor

 Jackie Bowden is the founder and director of Mini Movers Studio.
 Jackie is a graduate of Salem State University were she graduated with honors with a minor in dance.
 She received the Creativity Award in dance and was awarded an arts grant to study at Broadway Dance Center's Training Program.
 In August of 2020, she completed the Boston Ballet Adaptive Dance Training Program and continues to take classes to further her studies as a dance educator through programs like NDEO and Inspire.Create.Educate.

 In 2017, Jackie co-founded Kaleidoscope Dance Company where she was co-director until 2019.
 She was previously signed with Andrew Wilson Agency for commercial acting and modeling, before shifting focus full time to her business.
-Currently, she is a summer season company member of Boston Community Dance Project Global and OnStage Dance Company.
+Most recently, she was a 2020 summer season company member of Boston Community Dance Project Global and OnStage Dance Company.
 She continues to perform both independtly and with companies.

 Jackie has had the opportunity to perform at various festivals and shows around the New England area and continues to study under influential teachers to grow as an educator and dancer.
 In addition to dance, Jackie is a cheerleading coach with over 15 years experience.

 While working as a substitute teacher, Jackie realized how there is a lack of movement in the every day life of young children and was inspired to start Mini Movers Studio.

 Jackie's mission for Mini Movers Studio is to get kids moving and establish the building blocks of creativity and a healthy lifestyle!
 She believes in creating an inclusive and welcoming environment for all levels dance students of all levels and that everyone deserves the opportunity to a quality dance education!

 Bailey is extremely grateful for all the opportunities provided to her through her dance teachers, dance professors, peers, and Dean College.
 She truly believes in taking advantage of each opportunity and that value can be found in any experience.
 Under the guidance of Joan Phelps Palladino, Bailey has written and self-published her own book, Dance Brings Joy to Terminally Ill; a Journey of Healing through Dance and Dance Therapy as told by Ella’s Story.
 Bailey has a great interest in Dance Therapy and adaptive dance and hopes to pursue that as a career one day in addition to teaching and performing.